machanism-org/ghostwriter/src/site/markdown/index.md

 - Both go beyond autocomplete and can perform task-oriented engineering workflows.
 - Both can be used from command-line-oriented environments.
 - Both rely on configurable LLM-backed execution and tool-assisted context gathering.
+- Both can be extended with additional tools and MCP-based integrations.

 #### Key differences